Celebrate the 24th anniversary of the Witches' Ball in 2015!

 One year the Ball was snowed out by a winter blizzard that closed down the whole city and Denver International Airport.
 It was a held a week later, but lost half its numbers in the rescheduling.

 As rent and production costs inevitably rose and as attendance increased, the need for paid staff, computerization and other improved procedures also increased.
 Producing the Ball became a full-time job for three months of each year for Jackie.
 In 2009, Jackie hired a demi-Goddess, Joy Burton, as her lieutenant.
-Joy is the creator of Living Earth Church and Beltania, the very successful live-music, Colorado camping festival each May.
+Joy is the creator of Living Earth Church and Beltania, the very successful live-music, Colorado Pagan camping festival each May.
 Her youthful energy, skills and ideas helped the Witches' Ball evolve during the three years she worked as Jackie's assistant.

 In 2010 beer and wine sales become a new addition to the Witches' Ball tradition.
 The volunteer staff averaged 80 people by 2011.
 In 2012, the rent at the Masonic Temple rose steeply, necessitating a change in venue.
 That year the Witches' Ball found a new home, the PPA Event Center, fourteen blocks south of it's old home at the Masonic Temple.
 In 2013, the Masonic Temple became affordable again, and both staff and celebrants enjoyed returning to the grand old building again.

 As our community grows and evolves, the special events that are the expression of that community evolve.
 As of 2014, Jackie will no longer be producing the Witches' Ball, but Chris and Karen Mohr are committed to carrying on the tradition.
 They will pursue the expression of the mission of the Witches' Ball once again, to create the celebration of magickal community in a way that serves many diverse interests -- all in one place, one night, each year.
 See you at the Witches' Ball!